 Hobby versus Career

 There are lots of people who enjoy writing.
 It’s a wonderful way to explore thoughts and get lost in our imagination.
-However, it’s harder to decide when writing goes from being a hobby to one of the ways you define who you are.
+However, it’s harder to decide when writing goes from being a hobby to one of the ways you define yourself.

-Six Ways to Know that you’re a writer
+Six Ways to Know if you’re a writer

 Here are six ways to know if you’re a writer.
 I would say that each of these, individually, defines a “real” writer.
 And as you progress in your writing career you’ll probably achieve all six!

 - You work on developing your writing skills: Joni B. Cole defines a writer as someone who is willing to work hard on their writing.
 Writing is a craft.
 It requires time and commitment to learn how to write well.
 Whether you’re a corporate writer, blogger or novelist, it’s pretty easy to tell when someone has worked on developing their skills.